RQLuo/MixTeX-Latex-OCR/README.md

 v1.0.2 [Resolved] **Extreme**: Some users' monitors are too advanced, with non-RGB colors, causing the software to be unusable.

 v1.1.2 [Optimization] Added data collection function, fine-tuned 300 real small samples, optimized curly bracket and table recognition.
+More tables and formulas have been added for pre-training, including the formulas provided by @github.com/ZLab511

 v2.1.2 [Upgrade] Synthesized handwriting dataset, fine-tuned 100 real manuscripts, retrained the model, and partially supported handwritten text mixed formula.